azat-co/practicalnode/chapter10/chapter10.md

 and then restart or stop only that app by its name.

-What's good about pm2 is that you can you it for development too, because when you install pm2 with npm, you get `pm2-dev` command.
+What's good about pm2 is that you can use it for development too, because when you install pm2 with npm, you get the `pm2-dev` command.
 The way it works is very similar to `nodemon` or `node-dev`.
 It will monitor for any file changes in the project folder and restart the Node code when needed.

 For Docker containers, use `pm2-docker`.
-It has some special features which make running Node inside of a container better.
-To get the `pm2-docker` command, simply install `pm2` with npm globally as was shown before.
+It has some special features that make running Node inside of a container better.
+To get the `pm2-docker` command, simply install `pm2` with npm globally, as was shown before.

 Event Logging and Monitoring
 ============================

 When things go south (e.g., memory leaks, overloads, crashes), there are two things software engineers can do:

-1. Monitor via dashboard and health statuses (monitoring and REPL).
+1. Monitor via dashboard and health statuses (monitoring and REPL)
-2. Analyze postmortems after the events have happened (Winston and Papertrail).
+2. Analyze postmortems after the events have happened (Winston and Papertrail)

 Monitoring
 ----------

 <span id="monitor" class="anchor"></span>When going to production, software and development operations engineers need a way to get current status quickly.
 Having a dashboard or just an endpoint that spits out JSON-formatted properties is a good idea, including properties such as the following:

--   `memoryUsage`: memory usage information
+-   `memoryUsage`: Memory usage information
--   `uptime`: number of seconds the Node.js process is running
+-   `uptime`: Number of seconds the Node.js process is running
--   `pid`: process ID
+-   `pid`: Process ID
--   `connections`: number of connections
+-   `connections`: Number of connections
--   `loadavg`: load average
+-   `loadavg`: Load average
--   `sha`: Secure Hash Algorithm (SHA) of the Git commit deploy and /or version tag of the deploy
+-   `sha`: Secure Hash Algorithm (SHA) of the Git commit deploy and/or version tag of the deploy

 Here's an example of the Express.js route `/status`: